Type system¶

 a does b: Checks 'a' is a superset or equal to 'b'.
 In the future, the Unicode character "\u02287" could be used as an alternative todoes(a⊇b). -

 a:bbinds variableato typeb.
 It is only allowed at declaration sites (mut/reg/const/comb/pipe/mod, lambda parameters and return types, and tuple field declarations).
-To check that an existing value has typeb, usea does bora is b.
+To check that an existing value has typeb, usea does b.
 To convert a value to typeb, call the type as a constructor:b(a). -

 a equals b: Checks thata does bandb does a.
 Effectively checking that they have the same type.
 Notice that this is not like checking for logical equivalence, just type equivalence.

-mut v1 = (a=33, b="hello")
+mut v1 = (const a=33, const b="hello")

-comb f1() {
+comb f1() -> (a:int, b:string) {

 }